That's Why I'm Here

 That's Why I'm Here is the eleventh studio album by singer-songwriter James Taylor released in 1985, four years after his previous effort, Dad Loves His Work.
 The album contains a version of Buddy Holly's "Everyday", as well as the participation of several singers, including Don Henley, Joni Mitchell, Graham Nash and Deniece Williams.
 "My Romance" was not on the LP or cassette version.
 "Only One" peaked at number 6 on the US Adult Contemporary chart and at number 3 in Canada.

 Reception

-Cash Box said that the release of the song "Only One" makes "Taylor breaks no new ground with this single, but his pure voice and beautiful sense of melody and harmony will be welcome."
-The same magazine said that the title track that it's "a happy celebration of the artist’s years as public property."
+In regard to "Only One," Cash Box remarked, "Taylor breaks no new ground with this single, but his pure voice and beautiful sense of melody and harmony will be welcome," and said the album's title track is "a happy celebration of the artist's years as public property."

-Billboard said that "Taylor's calm manner and breezy, light rock melody belie some fairly complex conclusions in this autobiographical statement."
+Billboard's review stated, "Taylor's calm manner and breezy, light rock melody belie some fairly complex conclusions in this autobiographical statement."